grandzero/evm-bridge-canister/README.md

 - **Get Gas Price**: Retrieve the current gas price from the specified EVM network.
 (Using RPC url)
 - **Create Address for Owner**: Generate a new address for the canister owner.
 This should be called once
 - **Get Canister Address**: Obtain the address associated with the canister.
-- **Sign Example Transaction**: Sign a sample transaction for demonstration purposes.
+- **Get Data From Source**: This functions is used for retrieving data from contracts using evm_rpc canister.
+It requires contract addresses to be stored in state and chain_id as argument.
+Chain id can be 97(BSC Testnet) or Mumbai(80001) for now.
-- **Interact with EVM Contracts**: Send RPC requests to interact with contracts deployed on EVM-compatible networks.
+- **RPC Call**: Send RPC requests to interact with contracts deployed on EVM-compatible networks.
+Functions first parameter should be signed transaction or encoded view function call
-- **Get Data From Contract** : Get’s contract data using evm_rpc canister.
-Contract example is included under contract folder.
-Expects the contract address and principal of evm_rpc
+- **Read Mumbai Write Binance** : This function retrieves data from mumbai contract, prepares function call data, signs the data with canisters eth wallet and then sends signed raw transaction using rpc with "eth_sendRawTransaction" method.

 ## **Development**